apache/maven-site/content/markdown/settings.md

     common local repository.
 -   **interactiveMode**: `true` if Maven should attempt to interact with the user for input, `false` if not.
 Defaults to `true`.
--   **usePluginRegistry**: `true` if Maven should use the `${user.home}/.m2/plugin-registry.xml` file to manage plugin versions, defaults to `false`. *Note that for the current version of Maven 2.0, the plugin-registry.xml file should not be depended upon.
-    Consider it dormant for now.*
 -   **offline**: `true` if this build system should operate in offline mode, defaults to `false`.
 This element is useful for build servers which cannot connect to a remote repository, either because of